 CONCERT ATTIRE: Sonshine Choir - Sunday best; Celebration, Jubilee, and Hallelujah – all children in these choirs wear a white shirt/blouse, black pants/skirt, and black socks and shoes for performance.

 FINANCIAL ASSISTANCE SCHOLARSHIP: Because the choir exists to allow home-schooled children to experience choir participation, a financial assistance scholarship was created for those families who could not participate otherwise.
 The assistance scholarship is available as funds allow and covers up to one-half of a student’s tuition.
-In order to pursue this assistance, a family should contact the choir board president, Jenny Collins, at email@example.com.
+In order to pursue this assistance, a family should contact the choir treasurer, Jenny Collins, at email@example.com.

 Fundraisers are initiated, as needed, to rebuild this fund.
 Tax-deductible donations made to this financial assistance scholarship are greatly appreciated.